 The antiviral drug oseltamivir (Tamiflu®), helps your body bounce back faster from the flu.

 Researchers find that taking oseltamivir within 48 hours of symptom onset can shave approximately one day from a typical seven-to-10-day illness.
-A more recent study showed that in patients 65 years old and older without other health conditions, up to two to three days could be shaved off using oseltamivir.
+A more recent study showed that in patients 65 years old and older without other health conditions, up to two to three days could be shaved off by using oseltamivir.

 Oseltamivir interferes with the proteins the flu virus uses to reproduce, giving your immune system time to destroy it.

 Tip – If your doctor is reluctant to write a script for Z-Pack or Tamiflu and you travel internationally, there are a number of countries where these are sold OTC.
-Mexico is one example were have picked up Z-Packs for as little as $16.
+Mexico is one example were we have picked up Z-Packs for as little as $16.

 If You Don’t Have Medications (Or Even if You Do)